gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 ![Fig.24: Region2, add step "run sql"](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/lakehouse-dr-switchover-succeeded.png)

 The FSDR plan completed successfully!
-You can see the ADW instance in Region2 (ADW001_Remote) has changed its tole to Primary:
+You can see the ADW instance in Region2 (ADW001_Remote) has changed its role to Primary:

 ![Fig.25: Region2, ADW001_Remote Primary role after switchover](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/adw-remote-ams-primary.png)